UWSysLab/Sapphire/README.md

 deployment/app.py.
 This file needs a starting point for the server-side and the client-side of your Sapphire app.

 3. Run deploy.py to run the app.
+Make sure the variable `log_folder` at the top of deploy.py is set to a valid path.

 ## Building and running Sapphire on Android